Discord-InterChat/InterChat/README.md

 ## 🚀 Getting Started

-1. Invite InterChat to your Discord server using [this link](https://interchat.fun/invite).
+1. Invite InterChat to your Discord server using [this link][invite].
 2. Use the `/hub browse` command to configure your first hub.
 3. Connect a channel to a hub containing many other discord servers using the `/hub join` command.
 4. Start chatting across servers!

-For detailed instructions, check out our [Documentation](https://docs.interchat.fun).
+For detailed instructions, check out our [Donate](https://ko-fi.com/dev737).

 ## 💻 Self-Hosting